FALLEN by Jean Shin

 The eastern hemlock tree on Olana’s East Lawn died of natural causes last year, after attempts by the New York State Office of Parks, Recreation & Historic Preservation to save it.
 It stood high amidst new native plantings, which were installed to complete the first project in Olana’s award-winning Strategic Landscape Design Plan.
 As a part of an ongoing commitment to engage contemporary artists at Olana, The Olana Partnership has commissioned the nationally-renowned artist Jean Shin to create a site-specific work in response to the loss of this hemlock tree.

-FALLEN will invite viewers to reflect on this tree’s life and the cultural history of this region.
+FALLEN invites viewers to reflect on this tree’s life and the cultural history of this region.
 Jean Shin’s finished work will be on view in this location from May 2 through October 31, part of our larger 2021 collaborative exhibition, Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment.
-Please visit again as this artwork develops.

 “While reckoning with the devastating consequences of deforestation in local history, the project invites viewers to observe the natural surroundings more closely, witness nature’s struggles, and mourn what we have lost.“ says artist Jean Shin.